 Although it’s one of the world’s most remote nations, that doesn’t stop nearly four million people heading to New Zealand each year.
 It’s a land famous for its wild landscapes and wonderful wildlife, and so it’s no surprise that New Zealand has become a hotspot for some of the more adventurous families.

 5 Family-Friendly Things to do in NZ

 Many people know that New Zealanders are crazy about sports like rugby and cricket.
-In addition to that many of the adults, will even like playing games on some sites part of the NZ online casinos listing.
+In addition to that many of the adults, will even like playing games on some of NZ's popular sites.
 However, when it comes to family-friendly activities, what does New Zealand have to offer?

 Here are five great ideas for families holidaying in New Zealand.

 1. Take a Lord of the Rings Tour